paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 <a id="section-2152"></a>
 ## § 2152.
 Voluntary retirement after twenty years’ service

-Any regular commissioned officer who has completed twenty years’ active service in the Coast Guard, Navy, Army, Air Force, or Marine Corps, or the Reserve components thereof, including active duty for training, at least ten years of which shall have been active commissioned service, may, upon his own application, in the discretion of the President, be retired from active service.
+Any regular commissioned officer who has completed twenty years’ active service in the Coast Guard, Navy, Army, Air Force, Marine Corps, or Space Force, or the Reserve components thereof, including active duty for training, at least ten years of which shall have been active commissioned service, may, upon his own application, in the discretion of the President, be retired from active service.

 ### Statutory Notes

 #### Amendments
+2021—Pub.
+L. 116–283 substituted “Marine Corps, or Space Force” for “or Marine Corps”.

 2018—Pub.
 L. 115–282 renumbered [section 291 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section291&num=0&edition=prelim) as this section.

 1986—Pub.
 L. 99–348 struck out “, with retired pay of the grade with which retired” after “from active service”.